Browse Snap-Ins

 Automatically close autonomous work

 Autonomous work gets closed when its related PR is merged.
-However, if there is no PR activity on this work, then the autonomous work is closed after configurable period.
+However, if there is no PR activity on this work, then the autonomous work is closed after a configurable period.

 Automatic PR reminders